Anunayj/handswap/PROTOCOL.md

 OP_ENDIF
 ```
 Where locktime1 < locktime2 (to ensure Alice has time to claim BTC after the nonce is revealed)
 Alice also sends her 100 HNS to this address.
-(After awaiting a appropriate amount of time, 1 Block is enough) (With the signature from the trusted third party, she can keep any excess change)
+(After awaiting a appropriate amount of time, if the other person opted out of RBF - In mempool, else till 1 confirmation) (With the signature from the trusted third party, she can keep any excess change)

 A multisig is used here to allow Alice not to have to wait 3 blocks for Bob's transaction to confirm.
 ### Step 4